INRIA/scikit-learn-mooc/slides/linear_model.md

 ???

-With logistic regression, the output is modelled using a form of soft step function, adjusted to the data.
+With logistic regression, the output is modeled using a form of soft step function, adjusted to the data.
 This function is called a logistic function.
 Using a soft, graduate shift between *y = 0* and *y = 1* is useful to capture the grey zone, where the value of *x* is not enough